shivangp76/sioyek/docs/configs/adjust_annotation_colors_for_dark_mode.md

 for_configs:

 doc_body:
-Automatically adjust annotation colors to be more appropriate in dark mode.
+Automatically adjust annotation colors to be more appropriate in dark/custom color modes.